kevinhu/cancer_data/docs/README.md

 -   CCLE, GTEx, and TCGA splicing datasets have been filtered to remove splicing events with many missing values as well as those with low standard deviations.
 -   When constructing binary mutation matrices (`depmap_damaging` and `depmap_hotspot`), a minimum mutation frequency is used to remove especially rare (present in less than four samples) mutations.
 -   The TCGA MX splicing dataset is extremely large (approximately 10,000 rows by 900,000 columns), so it has been split column-wise into 8 chunks.

-### System requirements

-The raw downloaded files occupy approximately 15 GB, and the processed HDFs take up about 10 GB.
-On a relatively recent machine with a fast SSD, processing all of the files after download takes about 3-4 hours.
-At least 16 GB of RAM is recommended for handling the large splicing tables.